gabrieldejesus/blog-example/readme.md

-# Fullstack App with Next.js, Prisma, and PostgreSQL
+# Blog App with Next.js, Prisma, and PostgreSQL.